← Reference Deep-Dives Reference Deep-Dive · 9 min read

 Best for: Churn diagnosis, win-loss analysis, feature validation, competitive intelligence, pricing research, onboarding research.

-Example: User Intuition — 30+ minute AI-moderated conversations with 5-7 level laddering, $20/interview, searchable Intelligence Hub.
+Example: User Intuition — 30+ minute AI-moderated conversations with 5-7 level laddering, $20 per interview on the Pro plan, studies start at $200, 4M+ panel across 50+ languages, 98% participant satisfaction, 5/5 G2 and Capterra ratings, searchable Intelligence Hub.

 2. Usability Testing Platforms